 The application proposes applying a Town Center-2-Conditional Zoning District (TC-2-CZD) district to the site to accommodate a six to seven-story parking deck with up to 1,160 parking spaces.
-Currently existing on the site is a three-story parking deck with 276 parking spaces as well as a surface gravel parking lot.
+There is a three-story parking deck with 276 parking spaces and a surface gravel parking lot on the site today.
 The existing deck is over forty years old and is deteriorating.
 More details about the proposed development can be found in the application materials (Attachment 7).